 • Will need replacing

 This pack of hanging dehumidifiers provides some useful versatility to motorhomers.
-We like how they come in a variety of sizes, with the smallest pack of three letting you try them out if you so wish before stocking up on the bigger options of six, 12 or even 60.
-They’re fairly reasonably priced and can be hung in your ‘van’s wardrobes to help prevent any mould from taking over.
+We like how they come in a variety of sizes, with the smallest pack of six letting you try them out if you so wish before stocking up on the bigger options of 12 or even 60.
+We like how they’re fairly reasonably priced and could then be hung in your ‘van’s wardrobes to help prevent any mould from taking over.

 The biggest decision facing ‘van owners looking for a motorhome dehumidifier will be whether to opt for an electric or a non-electric option.

-The advantage of a non-electric product is that they’re more budget-friendly than their electric counterparts.
+The advantages of a non-electric product is that they’re more budget-friendly than their electric counterparts and you don’t have to think about how you’re going to run it.
 However, you will need to get tabs or crystals, depending on what they use, to absorb the moisture from the air.
 On average, you’ll need to change these every one to three months.
 In some cases, such as the hanging wardrobe dehumidifier, you will need to replace them altogether around every four to six weeks.

-In contrast, an electric option will be capable of absorbing more moisture and is a good choice if you have access to electricity at your storage site.
+In contrast, an electric option will be capable of absorbing more moisture and is a good choice if you have access to power them.
 However, while they will not need tabs or crystals, you’ll need to think about the running costs.
 They should, generally, come with an automatic shut-off feature if the tank is full, but it also means you will have to be able to access your ‘van to empty the tank too.

 If you’ve enjoyed reading this article, why not get the latest news, reviews and features delivered direct to your door or inbox every month.
 Take advantage of our brilliant Practical Motorhome magazine SUBSCRIBERS’ OFFER and SIGN UP TO OUR NEWSLETTER for regular weekly updates on all things motorhome related.